You Can "Catch" Someone’s Mood Just by Sitting Near Them

 Understanding emotional contagion (and learning how to manage it) isn’t just about self-care anymore.

-It’s a survival skill.
+It’s more like an essential survival skill.

-• Being a lighthouse, not just another ship caught in the storm.
+It’s about staying steady when everyone else is spiraling, holding peace when chaos shows up uninvited, and being a lighthouse, not just another ship caught in the storm.

-You’re not required to carry everything you touch.
+You’re allowed to feel what’s yours and aren’t required to carry everything you touch.

-The next time you feel your mood shifting out of nowhere,
+The next time you feel your mood shifting out of nowhere, ask yourself: Is this mine, or did I catch it?

 Because sometimes the best thing you can do for your mental health isn’t "fixing" yourself.

-You just needed to step back into your own energy.
+It’s realizing that you were fine all along, you might have needed to just step back into your own energy.

 Previous